Johannes Karhapää: In trouble in the 1910s

-Karhapää had been slandered and calumniated in may ways since 1910.
+Karhapää had been slandered and calumniated in many ways since 1910.
 At that time the Kemi newspaper Perä-Pohjolainen claimed that Karhapää and his father were in favour of the Russian anti-Finnish policies and called them “miserable Finns”.

 After the Russian Revolution, the slandering became more intense.
 In the Fennoman papers of North Karelia, e.g. in Karjalan Sanomat, he was called “one of the dark powers of North Karelia”, and his mission travels and his decorations were made fun of.
 It was claimed that he sowed hatred and discord among the Karelian population, which according to the claims was not properly aware of its true faith and ethnicity.
 In addition to this, he was called a strong and ruthless advocate of Russification, who supposedly wanted to lead all Finns into subjugation to Russia.
 It was also claimed that he considered himself to be a martyr and that he caused fear in the local population and that he ridiculed the Christian faith and other sacred things and that he deceived simple persons.
 Similar accusations were levelled at his father and brother.
 However, Karhapää himself did not answer these accusations and slandering.
 According to professor of Church history Kauko Pirinen, this criticism was untoward, since Karhapää's only motivation was his deep religious conviction.

 Finally he began to be opposed among the Orthodox faithful as well.
 Just before Easter 1917, a meeting of the people of the Ilomantsi Orthodox Parish condemned Karhapää and the Sonkajanranta school as non-national oppression, which was mixed with religion.
 It was demanded that Karhapää be dismissed from his positions of positions of trust and from the parish council.
 In the autumn of 1917, he also lost the support of Archbishop Serafim, and he was dismissed from his position as a teacher.
 The schools of the Karelian Brotherhood in Ladoga Karelia were turned over to the local municipalities, in Sonkajanranta in the autumn of 1917, a fierce nationalist Jäger from near by Kovero became its teacher.
 When Karhapää soon after this lost the support of Archbishop Serafim, he became practically an outlaw in the turmoil of the Finnish Civil War.